Baby boom continues: Harbor seal born at the Milwaukee County Zoo

 After about one month, the pup will be weaned and taught to eat fish, which will be hand-fed to it by keepers.

-In the wild, harbor seals live along the temperate and Arctic marine coastline of the Northern Hemisphere, and has the widest distribution of any seal species.
+According to zoo officials, in the wild, harbor seals live along the temperate and Arctic marine coastline of the Northern Hemisphere, and has the widest distribution of any seal species.
 They can dive to depths of 500 feet, but depths of up to 1,460 have been recorded, remaining submerged for up to 30 minutes at a time.